iobeam/iobeam-spark-scala-maven-archetype/README.md

+# Introduction
+iobeam supports [Apache Spark](http://spark.apache.org/) apps for data analysis.
+Writing and deploying iobeam Spark apps allows users to process their data in a variety of ways, from simple rule-based models to more complex prediction, anomaly detection, classification, and other ML-driven models.
+The output of an iobeam Spark app can be a new stream of derived data, or an event to trigger an action using our Trigger service.

+This repo describes how to write an iobeam Spark app.
+[The full reference API can be found here](http://docs.iobeam.com/lib/analyze/#com.iobeam.spark.streams.package).

-# Writing your first iobeam spark app
+# Writing your first iobeam Spark app
-The first step to develop a custom iobeam spark app is to set up up a Scala project with the right spark and iobeam dependencies.
-To automate this, iobeam provides a [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) that gives you framework code and dependencies such as iobeam libraries and unit test framework.
+The first step to develop a custom iobeam Spark app is to set up up a Scala app with the right Spark and iobeam dependencies.
+To automate this, iobeam provides a [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) that gives you framework code and dependencies such as iobeam libraries and a unit test framework.

+## Setup

 ### Prerequisites
 * A recent [Maven installation](https://maven.apache.org/download.cgi#Installation)
 * Scala 2.10
 * JDK 1.8

-### Creating a Project
+### Creating an App

-To set up the iobeam spark app project, you simply issue the following command
+To set up the iobeam Spark app, you run the following command from your command-line:

 ```
-    mvn archetype:generate -DarchetypeArtifactId=spark-app-maven-archetype -DarchetypeGroupId=com.iobeam
+mvn archetype:generate -DarchetypeArtifactId=Spark-app-maven-archetype -DarchetypeGroupId=com.iobeam
 ```
-Maven will ask about information that is unique to the project and you should at least set groupId and artifactId.
+Maven will ask for information unique to your app.
+At the minimum, you should set `groupId`, `artifactId`, and `appName`.

 ```
 Define value for property 'groupId': : com.mycompany